 From crispy pan-fried noodles to a bowl of wonton noodle soup, fresh Chinese egg noodles are a staple of Chinese restaurants.
 Just like Italian pasta or ramen, when cooked properly, they should have a firm bite and springy texture, and the wide variation in thickness and springiness makes Chinese egg noodles some of the most versatile to cook with.
-All week, we've been talking about the various types of noodles you might find at a good Chinese market and how best to cook them.
-Check out the whole series here.

 If you're new to cooking with fresh Chinese egg noodles, the assortment of varieties can be a little overwhelming.
 Located in the refrigerated section at most Asian markets, fresh egg noodles are yellow and mainly made with wheat flour and eggs.
 But just because they look like egg noodles, doesn't mean they are!
 Some varieties of alkaline noodles have a yellow appearance, while some brands dye their noodles yellow to skimp on the eggs.
 Make sure you check the label for real eggs when purchasing any of the varieties listed below.